4ms/stm32mp1-baremetal/bootloaders/mp1-boot/README.md

 Once loaded, MP1-Boot takes about 13ms to run.
 If there is no PMIC or if the UART is disabled, then it's a few ms faster.

-The remaining boot time is spent reading the app image from the boot media.
+The remaining boot time is spent copying the app image from the boot media into DDR RAM.
 The duration of that depends on the size of the image and the speed of the transfer.
 Since we are no longer dependent on BOOTROM's hard-coded speeds and bus widths, we can set our own transfer protocol rates.
-NOR Flash at 100MHz clock, 4-bit wide data path would take about 20ms to transfer a 1MB application image.
+NOR Flash can run with an 88MHz clock, 4-bit wide data (Quad mode) takes about 25ms to transfer a 1MB application image.
+It probably could be pushed further, depending on the limits of the Flash chip, but I've found this value to be reliable and fast enough.

-All-in-all, a decent sized 1MB application can be running in well under 100ms if using NOR Flash.
-With an SD Card, figure around 500ms.

 ### Project status